-As it is common practice in the sugarcane sector, bagasse quantity measurement in São Fernando Project is done in an indirect way.
+As per common practice in the sugarcane sector, the measurement of the quantity of bagasse combusted in the project activity is done in an indirect way.
 The total bagasse consumed in the facility is based on the total sugarcane crushed and the percent amount of bagasse in the sugarcane.
-The percentage of bagasse per unit of cane is measured in the internal laboratory.
+The percentage of bagasse per unit of cane is measured in the plant's internal laboratory.